General (scope, time limits)

 Legal assistance at first instance

-The LITP provides for the possibility of legal information and counselling at first instance procedure before the Ministry of Interior.[24]
+The LITP provides for the possibility of legal information and counselling at first instance procedure before the Ministry of Interior.[35]
 The LITP specifies that applicants should, at their request, be provided with legal and procedural information on the approval of international protection, taking into account the circumstances of the specific case, in a language which it may be reasonably be presumed that they understand and in which they are able to communicate.
 The right to counselling should be provided by organisations working to protect the rights of refugees or by attorneys with whom the Ministry shall conclude an agreement on the provision of legal counselling.
-An applicant who has no financial resources or things of significant value that enable him or her to have an appropriate standard of living shall have the right to legal counselling.
+An applicant who has no financial resources or items of significant value that enable him or her to have an appropriate standard of living shall have the right to legal counselling.
+According to the Ordinance on free legal aid in the procedure of granting international protection, ‘items of significant value’ refer to the applicant’s belongings and to those of members of her/his household, which includes her/his real estate and movable property.[36]

-A public call under the AMIF fund for legal aid providers was published by the Ministry of Interior in September 2021.[25]
+A public call under the AMIF fund for legal aid providers was published by the Ministry of Interior in September 2021.[37]
 The Croatian Law Centre (CLC) was selected in 2022 as organisation responsible for providing legal counselling at first instance until the end of 2022.
 The legal counselling activities entailed provision of: general legal information related to the procedure for granting international protection, legal information on the right to work and the right to free legal aid to applicants for international protection, legal and procedural information on the granting of international protection related to the specific application for international protection, information on stage of submitted application for international protection, the explanation of reasons why the application for international protection was rejected and the possibility of using a legal remedy.
-Under the project informative materials and brochures on the ways and conditions of exercising the right to legal counselling were prepared, and a mobile application on the main features of the procedure for granting international protection in the Republic of Croatia and the ways of exercising the rights of applicants for international protection in practice was developed.
-The same information as in mobile application, are available on web: https://rhprotection.mup.hr/hr/.
+Under the project informative materials and brochures on the ways and conditions of exercising the right to legal counselling were prepared, and a mobile application on the main features of the procedure for granting international protection in the Republic of Croatia and the ways of exercising the rights of applicants for international protection in practice was developed.[38]
+The information contained in the mobile application is also available online: https://rhprotection.mup.hr/hr/.
+No new public call was published in 2023.

-Centar for Peace Studies (CPS)[26] also provided legal support to applicants for international protection by telephone, mobile and e-mail or in CPS ‘s office.
+Centre for Peace Studies (CPS)[39] also provided legal support to applicants for international protection by telephone, mobile and e-mail or in CPS ‘s office.
+Free legal aid was also provided by Jesuit Refugee Service (JRS)[40] and Borders:none.[41]

 Legal assistance in appeals